Long-term lease in Freising: Opportunity for families or financial trap?

 A clear advantage of the leasehold model is the lower financial barrier to entry.
 Buyers do not have to purchase the entire property, but only pay for the house and an annual ground rent, which is usually between 3 and 5 percent of the land value.
 With this strategy, the initial costs are significantly lower, which helps families finance their own property.
 Loud Financial tip In one example, the costs in the first year can be up to 152,000 euros lower than with direct purchase.

-Of course, the leasehold model does not only have advantages.
-An essential disadvantage is the obligation to pay the leasehold over the entire term, which is often 60 to 99 years.
-The uncertainty as to whether the contract is extended can also be a burden.
-If the contract ends, the house falls back to the property owner, such as Mercury emphasized.
-In addition, banks are often more careful when financing leasehold real estate real estate.
+Of course, the leasehold model does not only bring advantages.
+A major disadvantage is the obligation to pay the ground rent over the entire term, which is often 60 to 99 years.
+The uncertainty as to whether the contract will be extended can also be a burden.
+If the contract ends, the house reverts to the property owner, how Mercury highlights.
+In addition, when financing leasehold properties, banks are often more cautious when it comes to the possible loan amount.

 An essential question about financing is emerging: Who is the leaseholder?
 Banks have different criteria.
 Houses offered by trustworthy owners such as municipalities or foundations are usually easier to finance, while private owners are sometimes considered to be more risky.
 The term of the lease agreement is also important; A loan should always be paid off at least 15 years before the contract expires Immo.info supplemented.